SnowConvert: Function References for Teradata¶

 QUERYBAND

-The query band which can be a concatenation of transaction, session, and profile query bands.
+The query band combines transaction, session, and profile query bands into a single string.

 SEARCHTYPE